 - Take a break every hour to exercise at your desk by doing abdominal and back muscle contractions, shoulder rolls and stretches.

-- Take the stairs instead of the elevator or escalator.
-You’ll quickly burn many calories and strengthen your all of your lower-body muscles.
+- If you have stairs available, make it a point to walk/run up and down them a few times a day.
+You’ll quickly burn many calories and strengthen all of your lower-body muscles.

 - Being active should be fun, so don’t forget to enjoy yourself